googlefonts/colr-gradients-spec/colr-gradients-spec.md

 **Figure <span style="color:red">5.x</span> Examples of the graphic capabilities of COLR version 0**

 Version 1 supports additional graphic capabilities.
-In addition to solid colors, gradient fills can be used, as well as more complex fills using other graphic operations, including affine transformations and different blending modes.
+In addition to solid colors, gradient fills can be used, as well as more complex fills using other graphic operations, including affine transformations and various blending modes.
 Version 1 capabilities allow for color glyphs such as those illustrated in figure <span style="color:red">5.x</span>:

 ![Three emoji glyphs that use gradient fills and other effects.](images/colr_v1_emoji_sample.png)